 Manipulating Sleep/Wake Centers in AD-Like Mouse Models

-MentorDavid M. Holtzman, MD Washington University School of Medicine
+MentorDavid M. Holtzman, MD Washington University in St. Louis

 Sleep problems, such as wakefulness at night and daytime napping, are common in patients with Alzheimer disease (AD).
 While sleep disturbances are often considered to be a consequence of neurodegeneration, we are taking another look.
 Data suggest that sleep disturbances occur very early in the course of the disease and might possibly contribute to AD-associated pathologies as well as the onset of cognitive symptoms including mild cognitive impairment (MCI).
 By switching sleep on and off, we will be able to assess whether sleep disturbances, such as unusual sleep duration and sleep fragmentation, are an early factor that contributes to the risk of developing AD.